opencog/learn/README-Natural.md

 The steps are as follows:

-* Pick one of the configuration files `run/0-config/3-*sh` files.
+* Pick one of the configuration files `run-config/3-*sh` files.
   If needed, adjust the configuration.
 The default configuration should work well, without adjustment.
+Here `mpg` is "maximal planar graph" and `mst` is "maximal spanning tree".
+It seems that `mpg` works better.
+Maybe.

 * Make a copy of the database containing word-pair mutual information.
   The disjunct observation counts will be accumulated into the database,